work in progress

 WE get the following methods:

-And the program giving us the whole time structure (you can choose what you need :)) and the time.
+The following program gives us the whole time structure (you can choose what you need :)) and the time.

 /* esp_use_ntp.ino